Apricot0/Programming-Abstractions-Related-to-Math-Group/README.md

 In this assignment, you will be using Java (make sure it is JDK 1.8 compliant) for programming.
 Moreover, this assignment requires you to invest quite a bit into thinking about abstraction before you start coding.
-It is based on a mathematical structure called group.
+It is based on a mathematical structure called **group**.
 Before we get to the code, let us define this concept:
-A nonempty set of elements G forms a group if in G there is a defined binary operation (which we will denote by · in this document), such that
+A nonempty set of elements G forms a **group** if in G there is a defined binary operation (which we will denote by · in this document), such that
 1. x, y ∈ G implies that x · y ∈ G. This property is called closure, and the set of elements is said to be closed under the operation.